Current Program Operations

 has not yet started?

 If an upcoming program should be suspended, we will immediately notify students, partner institutions, and program leaders.
-If a student on a Binghamton University program has paid their Commitment Fee (the internal fee paid through their online application) and the program is administratively cancelled due to safety concerns or low enrollment, the Commitment Fee will be refunded by the IEGI.
+If a student on a Binghamton University program has paid their Commitment Fee (the internal fee paid through their online application) and the program is administratively canceled due to safety concerns or low enrollment, the Commitment Fee will be refunded by the IEGI.
 The IEGI will also direct students to campus offices for assistance with academic planning, financial aid, and other considerations.

 What happens if Binghamton University, SUNY, or NYS suspends a program that is currently